andreasphil/minibudget/README.md

 </h1>

 <p align="center">
-  <strong>Minimal expense tracking that helps you to see how much money you have left to spend this month</strong>
+  <strong>Minimal expense tracking that helps you see how much money you have left to spend this month</strong>
 </p>

 <p align="center">